browserengineering/book/book/invalidation.md

 [Under-invalidation][under-invalidation] is the technical name for forgetting to set the dirty flag on a field when you change a dependency.
-It often causes a bug where a particular change needs to be happen multiple times to finally "take".
+It often causes a bug where a particular change needs to happen multiple times to finally "take".
 In other words, this kind of bug creates accidental non-idempotency!
-These bugs are [hard to find][hard-to-find], because they typically only show up if you make a very specific sequence of changes.
+These bugs are [hard to find][hard-to-find] because they typically only show up if you make a very specific sequence of changes.
 :::